Worship Bulletin

 A brief silence.

-Pour out your love on all in need of care: those mourning losses, enduring trauma, experiencing broken relationships, yearning for companionship, or facing illness.
+Uphold all who suffer, O God.
+Give refuge to those of us who know rejection, and shelter to those of us who have nowhere to lay our heads.
+Come alongside all who are ill or struggling.
 By your grace, make your presence known among all who call to you for healing.
 We remember any who are sick or suffering those named in our prayer bowl, those on our prayer list, and those we name aloud or in the silence of our hearts.
-(PAUSE) Wipe away every tear.
+(PAUSE) Give all your fullness of joy.
 God of grace,

 Please feel free to offer other petitions at this time.
 (PAUSE)